nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Testing Supplier Commands

+#### Adding a supplier

+1. Adding a supplier

+   1. Prerequisites: No "John Doe" with company "companyA" and "Jane Doe" with company "companyB" in the list of suppliers.

+   1. Test case: `add -s n/John Doe p/98765432 e/johnd@example.com com/companyA t/friends t/owesMoney pro/rice pro/bread`<br>
+     Expected: A new supplier is added to the list.

+   2. Test case: `add -s n/Jane Doe p/87654321 e/jane@example.com com/companyB`<br>
+     Expected: A new supplier is added to the list.

+   3. Test case: `add -s n/John Doe p/98765432`<br>
+     Expected: Error message is shown.
+Supplier not added.

+**Tips:** Check out the User Guide (UG) for more information on what it means to have duplicate suppliers.

+### Finding a supplier

+1. Finding a supplier by name

+   1. Prerequisites: At least one supplier with the name "John" in the list.

+   2. Test case: `find -s n/John`<br>
+      Expected: The suppliers with name containing "John" is shown in the list.
+Other suppliers are not shown.

+   3. Test case: `find -s n/John com/comp`<br>
+      Expected: The suppliers with name containing "John" and company name containing "comp" is shown in the list.
+Other suppliers are not shown.

+   4. Test case: `find -s n/John com/comp pro/rice`<br>
+      Expected: The suppliers with name containing "John", company name containing "comp" and product containing "rice" is shown in the list.
+Other suppliers are not shown.

+   6. Test case: `find -s n/John com/comp pro/rice pro/bread`<br>
+      Expected: The suppliers with name containing "John", company name containing "comp" and product containing "rice" and "bread" is shown in the list.
+Other suppliers are not shown.

 ### Deleting a supplier

 1. Deleting a supplier while all suppliers are being shown

-   1. Prerequisites: List all suppliers using the `list` command.
+   1. Prerequisites: List all suppliers using the `list -s` command.
 Multiple suppliers in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: First supplier is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No supplier is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Sorting suppliers

+1. Sorting suppliers by name

+   1. Prerequisites: List all suppliers using the `list -s` command.
+Multiple suppliers in the list.

+   1. Test case: `sort -s so/a sb/n`<br>
+      Expected: Suppliers are sorted by name in ascending order.

+   1. Test case: `sort -s so/d sb/n`<br>
+      Expected: Suppliers are sorted by name in descending order.

+   1. Test case: `sort -s sb/n`<br>
+      Expected: Error message is shown.
+Suppliers are not sorted.

+### Listing suppliers

+1. Listing all suppliers

+   1. Prerequisites: At least one supplier in the list.

+   1. Test case: `list -s`<br>
+      Expected: All suppliers are shown in the list.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Prerequisites: Delete the data file.

+   2. Test case: Launch the app<br>
+      Expected: The app should create a new data file with default data.

+### Exiting the app

+    1. Test case: `exit`<br>
+       Expected: The app closes.